Hashtag Web3 / Updated

 Enterprise Blockchain Developer / Consultant (Hyperledger)

-The Opportunity: The primary demand is for professionals who can design and implement blockchain solutions for the logistics and trade finance sectors.
-Expertise in enterprise-grade platforms like Hyperledger Fabric is highly valued.
+The Opportunity: There is a strong demand for professionals capable of designing and implementing blockchain solutions in logistics and trade finance.
+Expertise in enterprise platforms like Hyperledger Fabric is highly sought after.

 Role Description:

-- Implement smart contracts for trade finance automation
+- Implement smart contracts for automating trade finance

-- Work with customs authorities and port operators
+- Collaborate with customs authorities and port operators

 - Maintain and upgrade existing blockchain systems